Federico-PizarroBejarano/upright/docs/configuration.md

 # Upright uses OCS2's auto-differentiation + code generation to automatically compute gradients of costs and constraints.
 # Set this to `true` to recompile each time, or `false` to skip this step.
-# Only set to `true` if running the same controller setup repeatedly (i.e., same object arrangments and constraints; the waypoints can change).
+# Only set to `false` if running the same controller setup repeatedly (i.e., same object arrangments and constraints; the waypoints can change).
 recompile_libraries: bool

 # Enable extra debugging information.
 Currently, this is used to print and publish more information from the MRT node in `upright_ros_interface/src/mrt_node.cpp`.